0xSero/partisia-docs/docs/node-operations/run-a-deposit-or-withdrawal-oracle-node.md

 ### Request new oracle

+Navigate to the deposit or withdrawal contract your node is serving.
-- Invoke the contract action _requestNewOracle_ [List of oracle contracts](../pbc-fundamentals/byoc/bridging-byoc-by-sending-transactions.md#bridgeable-coins-on-mainnet) (you must be logged in to perform this action)
+Invoke the contract action _requestNewOracle_ from the list of [available actions](../pbc-fundamentals/governance-system-smart-contracts-overview.md#small-oracles).

 !!! note "Note"